 It can be difficult for a dog to recover from an injury.
-And it is more confusing trying to decide the best course of action to take to ensure you do the best possible treatment for them.
+And it is more confusing trying to decide the best course of action to take to ensure you provide the best possible treatment for them.
 Most pet owners don’t understand when and how to wrap a dog's hip.
-Choosing the right therapy wrap plays an important part in the recovery.
+The right therapy wrap plays an important part in the recovery.

-Many of us reach for an ice pack when we have lumps, bumps, and sprains but did you know that your dog can also benefit from cold therapy too?
-Cold therapy or cryotherapy is very inexpensive and can be performed at the ease of your home.
+Many of us reach for an ice pack when we have minor injuries, bumps, and sprains but did you know that your dog can also benefit from cold therapy too?
+Cold therapy or cryotherapy is very inexpensive and can be performed in the comfort of your home.
 You just need to know how and when to use it.
 Plus, it is a non-invasive method of reducing pain, swelling, and inflammation.
 The reduction of pain and inflammation can help speed healing.

-To begin, let’s examine how to know if ice or heat is the best for your dog.
-The answer, in fact, is straight forward.
+How to know if ice or heat is the best for your dog?
+The answer is straight forward.
 For dogs suffering from arthritis, heat therapy is considered best.
 If your dog has acute joint pain or recently had joint surgery, you want to use cold therapy for the first 72 hours after the injury and then shift to heat therapy.
 The same applies if your pet has recently suffered from an acute injury or has performed strenuous exercise.

 How does cold therapy work for pets?

 Cold therapy should be used on new injuries within 24 to 48 hours.
 It is crucial for reducing inflammation, swelling, pain which is the body’s response to tissue damage and pain.
 The cold will help to numb the area, thereby slowing circulation to the injured area and reducing fluid buildup in the area.